laiduy98/cose-19/report/report.md

 ## Risk factor and severe paper filtering

-Before applying NER, we sorted papers in a dataframe with a common topic, such as severe  symptoms and risk factors.
-In order to do it right and in an objective way, we filtered out papers that contained one of the words that was related to risk factors or severity in a predefined dictionary.
-You can observe the key-words in a word cloud below.
+Before applying NER, we sorted papers in a dataframe with a common topic, such as "severe", "symptoms" and "risk factors".
+In order to do it right and in an objective way, we filtered out papers that contained one of the words that was related to risk factors or severity in a predefined dictionary.The keywords can be observd in a word cloud below.

 ![WordCloud of significant word in filtered list of paper](assets/images/data_preprocessing_1.png)